Mental Health Facilities Dayton, WA

 Comprehensive Healthcare Walla Walla - 30.9 miles from Dayton, WA

 Comprehensive Healthcare Walla Walla is one of mental health facilities in Walla Walla, Washington, located at 1520 Kelly Place, Suite 234, 99362 zip code.
 Comprehensive Healthcare Walla Walla provides telemedicine/telehealth and outpatient treatment.
-Comprehensive Healthcare Walla Walla provides couples/family therapy, trauma therapy and psychotropic medication to children / adolescents, seniors 65 or older and young adults.
-Comprehensive Healthcare Walla Walla also supports people with serious mental illness, people with trauma and people requiring dual diagnosis treatment.
-Additional services provided at Comprehensive Healthcare Walla Walla include illness management and recovery, psychosocial rehabilitation services and case management.
+Comprehensive Healthcare Walla Walla provides psychotropic medication, individual psychotherapy and couples/family therapy to young adults, adults and children / adolescents.
+Comprehensive Healthcare Walla Walla also supports people with trauma, people with serious mental illness and LGBT.
+Additional services provided at Comprehensive Healthcare Walla Walla include family psychoeducation, housing services and mentoring/peer support/consumer-run services.

 Learn More